Sanctions Policy

 6. Working with clients and suppliers

-• Use our services only for lawful purposes and not to support sanctioned activities, individuals or entities.
+• avoid using EEW Design services to support sanctioned activities, individuals or entities;

 7. Escalation and reporting concerns